 Crisp autumnal air.
 The sweet smell of leaves.
 Dashes of yellows and oranges and reds and browns.
 A quintessential New England fall.
 And nothing says fall to me like apples and apple picking.
+As a produce buyer here at Formaggio Kitchen Cambridge, what really gets my motor going is the sheer variety of apples available today.
+With the help of seed savers and the grace of a handful of dedicated growers, like Zeke Goodband of Scott Farm in Dummerston, Vermont, there are a plethora of heirloom apples available.

 Lombardy is a part of Italy that is home to many well-known cheeses: Taleggio, Mascarpone, Provolone, Grana Padano and Gorgonzola.
 What is interesting to me is that such a wide variety of styles are represented – be it washed-rind, blue, cooked or fresh.
 Perhaps this is the result of the fact that cheesemaking has a long history in the region.
 Indeed, Gorgonzola is one of the oldest blue cheeses in the world.